sooriyaarachchi/pybites.github.io-src/content/codechallenge55.md

 * keeping it generic, my script will accept a bunch of book IDs (URLs) from that app and scrape the title and number of pages for each book
 * I calculate the daily number of pages to read every day and define page ranges for each of the 100 days
 * I convert this to the required JSON output above

+If you like this idea, we opened an API endpoint to more easily pull in book info based on (Google) book ID, for example: [http://pbreadinglist.herokuapp.com/api/books/bRpYDgAAQBAJ](http://pbreadinglist.herokuapp.com/api/books/bRpYDgAAQBAJ).
+Just replace the bookid in this endpoint.

 ### More ideas